francescotiddia/iTBNB/README.md

 ##  Overview

-This repository implements the **Threshold-Based Naïve Bayes (Tb-NB)** classifier and its iterative variant (iTb-NB) as proposed by Romano, M., Contu, G., Mola, F., & Conversano, C. (2023). and Romano, M., Zammarchi, G., & Conversano, C. (2024).
+This repository implements the **Threshold-Based Naïve Bayes (Tb-NB)** classifier and its iterative variant (iTb-NB) as proposed by Romano M., Contu G., Mola F., & Conversano C. (2023). and Romano M., Zammarchi G., & Conversano C. (2024).

 The Tb-NB framework extends the classical Naïve Bayes model by introducing a tunable decision threshold (τ) that separates classes in score space.